<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 In “How to sell cybersecurity to your executive team,” I discussed strategies to sell cybersecurity to your board of directors, executives, and business leaders using a standards-based approach.
 Ultimately, this strategy would lead to you receiving a larger cybersecurity budget.
 Ample security budgets are rare, but by speaking the executive team’s language, using metrics and visuals, and getting outside verification, you’re bound to get the occasional healthy budget increase.

 It’s important that you allocate new funds where they will bring your organization the most benefit.
 Use a framework like the NIST Cybersecurity Framework (CSF) or ISO 27001 to assess your strengths and weaknesses.
 Your new spending should improve an area of weakness.
-For example, if you have a high-quality intrusion detection solution, buying another detection solution won’t give you much more cyber strength for the money.
-Perhaps you’re weaker on your ability to recover from an emergency, and would be better served by a backup system that can get you operational (and profitable) quickly.
+For example, buying another detection solution won’t give you much more cyber strength for the money if you have a high-quality intrusion detection solution.
+Perhaps you’re weaker in your ability to recover from an emergency, and would be better served by a backup system that can get you operational (and profitable) quickly.

 ADVERTISING